jsarchibald/room-designer/README.md

 7. In your terminal, run `python main.py`.

 ### Note on operating environment
 I wrote and tested this code on a Windows 10 machine running Python 3.7.2.
 I cannot speak to whether, or how well, it works on other systems.
+Further, a microphone is required to run the software.
+A Leap Motion Controller is a possible hardware accessory, but not required; the program's successful running only depends on a microphone.

 ## Code organization
 The directories containing code belong to libraries: